brunialti/MENWIZ/README.txt

 The TEST_LIB zip file contains the library used to test the MENWIZ lib.
 It should be standard, neverthless should you have some problem, try using it

+(*)NOT TESTED YET: in MENWIZ.h if you comment the #define I2C statement, the lib *should* work with LiquidCrystal library thanks to conditional compiler directives